xmfaizan/CineSuggest-AI/README.md

-# 🎬 CineSuggest AI - A Movie Recommendation System based on your MOOD
+# 🎬 CineSuggest AI - A MERN & ML Stack Movie Recommendation System based on your MOOD

-> An intelligent movie recommendation system that uses computer vision and AI to suggest movies based on images, text descriptions, and mood preferences.
+> An intelligent movie recommendation MERN app/system that uses computer vision and AI to suggest movies based on images, text descriptions, and mood preferences.

 ![Flow Diagram](flowchart.png)